bzarei/HackTrick/README.md

 ```

 In this case all features, that have the corresponding visibility status matching the session state and have a tag "menu", will be listed
-as corresponding "<Link>"s.
+as corresponding `<Link>`s.

+Isn't that awsome?

+Ok, but we promised microfrontends as well, were are they?

-So, what about microfrontends?
-Federated modules will take a similar approach, definit a root module, exposing a manifest, etc.
+Federated modules will take a similar approach, by defining a root module, exposing a `manifest.json`, etc.
-The main application will only need to change the corresponding deployment loader:
+The main application will only need to change the corresponding deployment loader to integrate it.
 ```ts
   return new RemoteDeploymentLoader([
         { name: 'microfrontend', url: 'http://localhost:3001' },
       ]);
 ```
-In this case, the manifest is fetched dynamically from the known url, and included in the deployment.
+In this case, the manifest is fetched dynamically from the known url and merged with the local manifest.

+This is good enough for a local environment used for development purposes, in production the logic would be handed over to a
+server component that is aware of different microfrontends and configurations also including more sophisticated logic to filter
+features according to feature flags, etc.

 ### Communication